naresh15-m/ATM-simulator/README.md

 # ATM-simulator
-Developed a functional ATM simulator in Python using functional programming techniques.
+Developed a functional ATM simulator in Python using procedural programming techniques.
+Implemented core functionalities including account deposit, withdrawal, and balance inquiry.
+Leveraged modules for enhanced code organization and maintainability.
+Implemented robust exception handling mechanisms to gracefully handle invalid user inputs and potential errors, such as insufficient funds or invalid account numbers.